xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 # Item Behaviors

+In Nova, item logic is implemented via `ItemBehaviors`.
-Item behaviors are used to add functionality to items.
-There are some default implementations, but you can also create your own.
+There are some default behaviors available, but you can also create your own custom behaviors.

 ## Default Item Behaviors

-???+ example "Default Item Behaviors"
+!!! example "Default Item Behaviors"

     These are the default item behaviors that Nova provides: